Orpius/SDK/docs/UserGuide/index.md

 # Introducing Orpius

-Orpius is a system that gives developers the infrastructure they need to connect AI capabilities to their applications with minimal setup.
+Orpius is an unified agentic system that gives developers the infrastructure they need to connect AI capabilities to their applications with minimal setup.

 You can use Orpius as a:
 * **Foundation for integrating AI into existing applications**